Limit setting and discipline are two topics that are frequently discussed by parents in our RIE parenting classes.

 - Is it a ‘need’ for connection? – Should I stop what I am doing and connect with my child now or should I tell him when I will be available?

 - Is it a ‘need’ for discovery? – Should I add crayons and paper to my child’s environment?

 - Is it a ‘need’ to assert himself? — Should I provide more choices when possible?
-(Asking a child do you want to draw or read?
-Do you want red or blue cup? etc.)
+(Asking a child do they want to draw or read?
+Do you want a red or blue cup? etc.)

 Let me know if you need more information about RIE® Parent-Infant Guidance™ Classes.